letoram/durden/README.md

 There are numerous other ways for setting this up, see the Arcan wiki and manpages for configuration options.
-If you're "lucky" (linux, normal "no-X" VT, build dependencies fullfilled and KMS/GBM on) this should land in something like:
+If you're "lucky" (linux, normal "no-X" VT, build dependencies fullfilled and KMS/GBM on) the entire process should land in something like:

      git clone https://github.com/letoram/arcan.git
      git clone https://github.com/letoram/durden.git